StreetSupport/real-change-seed/hugo/content/stories/_index.md

 showonhome: false
 header:
   hero: Real help Doncaster Stories
-intro: Your donations have helped so many people over the last three years.
+intro: >-
+  Your generous donations have helped make a real difference to so many people in our community.
+Over the past three years, with your support we have been able to give many people in Doncaster the best possible chance of living happier and healthier lives.
+We have empowered people to move away from the streets and make positive choices for themselves and their families.

   Have a read of some of the stories below.
 heading: A heading that describes what/who donations will go towards helping.
 button:
   text: Change the way you GIVE here